Eliphaz: Third Discourse

 37:13 He causeth it to come, whether for correction, or for his land, or for mercy.

-Job is exhorted to listen to the wondrous works of God and to stop justifying himself against God. the church groups should also see these words and LISTEN ,and repent of justifying themselves against God!
-Lest they undergo the exact same correction as job did, his personal great tribulation expanded to include the latter day beloved of God.
+Job is exhorted to listen to the wondrous works of God and to stop justifying himself against God. today’s church groups should also see these words and LISTEN and repent of justifying themselves against God!
+Lest they undergo the exact same correction Job did, the latter day beloved of God falling into the furnace of great tribulation so that by afflicting the flesh the spirit might be saved.

 Revelation 3: 19 As many as I love, I rebuke and chasten: be zealous therefore, and repent.